UA-Libraries-Research-Data-Services/EDirectChemInfo/03_EDirect_PubChem_PubMed_Recipes.md

 15227545	Synthesis and biological evaluation of synthetic viridins derived from C(20)-heteroalkylation of the steroidal PI-3-kinase inhibitor wortmannin.
 Org.
 Biomol.
 Chem.
 2004
 15065284	Synthesis of the furanosteroidal antibiotic viridin.
 Angew.
 Chem.
 Int.
 Ed.
 Engl.
 2004
 ```
-_executed on 2020.06.17, total count was 8._
+_tested on 2020.06.17, total count was 8._

+> PubChem Compound --> PubMed Citations OR PubMed MeSH
+> Description: Search for CID 174076, find related PubMed citations and related PubMed via MeSH (Entrez links pccompound_pubmed and pccompound_pubmed_mesh) .

-You may have noticed that in the above search, we found related PubMed literature via MeSH keyword instead of related PubMed citations (pccompound_pubmed_mesh vs. pccompound_pubmed).
-It is a little tricky, but you can combine these queries using an OR operator to retrieve PubMed literature related to a PubChem CID for both the pccompound_pubmed_mesh and pccompound_pubmed Entrez links in one dataset:
+It is tricky, but it does appear that you can combine `elink` queries in the same database (e.g., PubMed).
+So, if we want to retrieve PubMed literature related to PubChem CID 174076 for both the pccompound_pubmed and pccompound_pubmed_mesh Entrez links in one dataset, we combine the `esearch` queries with an OR operator:

 ```console